2020 COTS Tree Sale

 Buy a Tree, Plant a Tree!

-When you buy a tree from City Market at this year’s COTS Tree Sale, the Intervale Center will plant a tree for you somewhere in Vermont!
+When you buy a tree from City Market at COTS Tree Sale, the Intervale Center will plant a tree for you somewhere in Vermont!
 Your tree will be planted in the spring of 2021.
 Every year, the Conservation Nursery, a program of the Intervale Center, plants 30,000 Vermont-grown, native trees and shrubs along rivers and streams throughout the state.
 Your tree will live for decades, providing habitat for animals, reducing erosion, filtering pollutants before they reach waterways, and sequestering carbon.

 According to COTS: